LLNL/axom/src/axom/core/docs/sphinx/index.rst

 namespace.
 Axom Core also contains the `axom::Array` and `axom::StackArray` container classes.

 ..
-Perhaps we should discuss the execution space and for_all here.
+Perhaps we should discuss the execution space and for_all here

 **Contents:**

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    core_numerics
    core_utilities